khakhalin/Teaching/Intro_Neuroscience/readings_neuro.md

 # Intro & Resting membrane potential

+Dears, here are the homeworks for the first week.
+If you can do at least some of them by tomorrow (Tuesday), that would be awesome!
+And by Thursday, I expect you to do it all.
+I realize that it's weirdly a lot for the first week, especially considering that we have our 2nd class tomorrow, but that's a one-time thing.
+For the rest of the course, we'll have a bit less stuff, and with more time to prepare.

 Videos:

-* my video
+* Intro lecture, Intro to this class (30 min): https://www.youtube.com/watch?v=12SqDoBRyu8
+* Week 1 lecture,  Resting membrane potential (1h): https://www.youtube.com/watch?v=hixcnsh0bhM
+  * Note that these two lectures were not edited, so I recommend to listen to them at ~125% speed.

-* How pain relievers work: https://www.youtube.com/watch?v=9mcuIc5O-DE
+* How pain relievers work (4 min): https://www.youtube.com/watch?v=9mcuIc5O-DE
-* https://www.youtube.com/watch?v=OWASUMMQjj8 - Adam ruins everything, about water
+* Adam ruins everything, on water (5 min): https://www.youtube.com/watch?v=OWASUMMQjj8

-Interactive self-guided short story about neurons, synapses, and anxiety:
+Interactive self-guided short story about neurons, synapses, and anxiety (it's like almost a lab, with great narration, by amazing Nicky Case, who is an absolute hero of scientific outreach):

 * Neurotic neurons: https://ncase.me/neurons/